alexrajo/food-ltd/README.md

 - Good design, sensible choices, and solutions that align with the type of data you choose.

   ✔ At least we think so.
-Reviewers should free to suggest changes
+Reviewers should feel free to suggest changes.

 - The database and backend for the project should be hosted on the group's virtual machine at the time of submission.